• Select options This product has multiple variants. The options may be chosen on the product page / Details

 • Free Shipping in the continental US.

 • This hammered copper box was inspired by a beautifully enameled copper box attributed to metalsmith Eva Macomber circa 1907.
 Macomber was an active member of The Society of Arts and Crafts of Boston established in 1897 - America's oldest arts and crafts nonprofit organization still open to this day!
-Just TWO left!
+Just ONE left!

 • SIZE: 6.25" wide x 5" high